Impact

 Risk and Exploitability

 The attacker does not require authentication and can exploit the flaw from any client capable of initiating a TLS handshake on a permissive SNI served by the same entrypoint as the protected router.
 The exploit path takes advantage of SNICheck’s exact‑match lookup function, which ignores wildcard TLSOptions.
 As the EPSS score is unavailable, the likelihood of exploitation remains uncertain, but the vulnerability has not been listed in the CISA KEV catalog.
-Given the high CVSS score and the low complexity of the attack—merely choosing an appropriate SNI and HTTP Host header—the threat level is significant, especially for services exposed to untrusted networks.
+Given the CVSS score of 7.8 and the low complexity of the attack—merely choosing an appropriate SNI and HTTP Host header—the threat level is significant, especially for services exposed to untrusted networks.

 OpenCVE Enrichment